odanoburu/FreeLing-User-Manual/installation.md

     This will install also `libicu`.
 Note that `zlib` is already installed in MacOS.
 If configure complains about it not being there, you can install it with `sudo port install zlib`.

-*   Compile and install FreeLing using the procedures described above (either [install from source](#install-from-tar-gz-source-packages) or [install from GitHub](#install-from-github-repositories)), but skipping the steps about installing development tools and dependencies.

     Important: libraries in MacOS are installed in `/opt/local` instead of `/usr/local`.
 So, when running `configure`, you need to specify the right library paths.
 Also, locales need some specific handling which requires the use of `libboost-locale`